[Updated for 2021]

 - In the 1880's, Jan Ernst Matzeliger invented an automated shoemaking machine that could produce seven hundred pairs of shoes a day – compared to the fifty pairs a day a worker could.
 In a time when many could not afford shoes, his invention helped lower shoe prices. #BlackHistoryMonth

-- Chaka Kahn, dubbed the 'Queen of Funk Soul', is also well known for singing the theme song to the public television's popular educational program #ReadingRainbow. #BlackHistoryMonth
+- Chaka Kahn, dubbed the "Queen of Funk Soul," is also well known for singing the theme song to public television's popular educational program #ReadingRainbow. #BlackHistoryMonth

 - Oprah Winfrey's first name was originally spelled “Orpah” on her birth certificate, a name chosen by her aunt as a reference to a biblical character. #BlackHistoryMonth http://cnn.it/2EuqouJ

-- John Lewis, US Representative for Georgia’s 5th district, is the last surviving member of the 'Big Six' leaders, who planned the March on Washington in 1963.
+- John Lewis, U.S. Representative for Georgia’s 5th district, was the last surviving member of the "Big Six" leaders, who planned the March on Washington in 1963.
 He was awarded the Presidential Medal of Freedom in 2011. #BlackHistoryMonth http://bit.ly/2qY9aUB

 - Daniel Hale Williams, the first person to successfully conduct open-heart surgery, also opened the first racially integrated hospital in 1891. #BlackHistoryMonth

 And there you have it.
-28 tweets for you to use to keep your audience engaged.
+31 tweets for you to use to keep your audience engaged -- that's one for each day of February, plus a few extra so you can find the ones that suit your audience best.
 If you want extra bonus points, tag Ironmark in the tweets and we’ll retweet you!
 Happy tweeting!